-Market conditions are taken into consideration in determining fair value.
+Any market-based performance conditions are taken into consideration in determining fair value.
 Therefore, any awards subject to market conditions are considered to vest irrespective of whether or not that market condition has been met, provided all other conditions are satisfied.